bonusly/stride/README.md

 ### Sending a message

 If there's a specific cloud and conversation you want to send to, you can send an arbitrary message using `Stride::Client#send_message`.
+Refer to the [Stride API documentation](https://developer.atlassian.com/cloud/stride/blocks/message-format/) for details on the message format.

 ```ruby
 cloud_id = '911f7ab7-0581-4082-bed3-bad889ec4c91'